 How fast is the recovery after hernia surgery?

-- Recovery from hernia repair surgery is usually very quick
+- Recovery time for hernia repair surgery is usually very quick

-- You'll be mobile very soon after the procedure and will be encouraged to increase how much you walk around over the first few days post surgery
+- You'll be mobile very soon after the operation and will be encouraged to increase how much you walk around over the first few days post surgery

 - Most patients return to normal daily activities within a week